A Definition of Commitment to Inspire Your Success

 “A trait of sincere and steadfast fixity of purpose.”

-The combines result of these qualities is more sincere, effective action, and more successful outcomes in life.
+The combined result of these qualities is more sincere effective action, and this therefore leads to more successful outcomes in life.